Daddy2054/full2/README.md

 [Pipelene overview](docs/pipeline.md)

 ## How to Deploy
-Project's tree do not include submodules. two main parts are in the main repo.
+The project's tree do not include submodules. two main parts are in the main repo.

 1. Fork repository https://github.com/Daddy2054/full2.1.git
 2. connect it via "Set up Project" in CircleCI